hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

     .build();
 ```

->Note: if you run this sink with the dummy pipeline mentioned above you
+> Note: if you run this sink with the dummy pipeline mentioned above you
 > will notice that all the data is in the files written by the
 > processors of a single Jet member.
 The other members don't get any
 > data, because on one hand our pipeline doesn't contain any operation
-> that would generate remote edges (ones that carry data from one
+> that would generate distributed edges (ones that carry data from one
 > member to another) and on the other hand the test source we have used
-> only creates one instance of itself, regardless of the number of
+> only creates one instance globally, regardless of the number of
 > members we have in the cluster.
 The member containing the test source
 > instance will process all the data in this case.
 Real sources don't
 > usually have this limitation.